 - Add the flour mixture to the wet ingredients and whisk to combine.
 Fold in walnuts and raisins.
 The batter will be thick.

-- Spread the batter in the prepared pan and bake for 40-50 min or until a wooden toothpick inserted into the center comes out clean and when you press the top of the loaf, it bounces back.
-Cool in the pan for 10 minutes then turn out onto wire rack to cool to room temperature.
+- Spread the batter in the prepared pan and bake for 40-50 min or until a wooden toothpick inserted into the center comes out clean, and when you press the top of the loaf, it bounces back.
+Cool in the pan for 10 minutes, then turn it out onto a wire rack to cool to room temperature.

 - Store tightly wrapped in the refrigerator.